ShubhamKunal/monk_commerce/README.md

 ### 5. POST apply-coupon/<coupon_id>/ - applies the given coupon in the given cart

 ---------------------------------------------------------------------------------------------------------
-# Limitations/Constraints I can think of (Not implemented yet):
+# Limitations/Constraints I can think of/Non-implemented:

 1. Max discount cap per cart or per product or per user (for eg. 10% discount upto 200)
 2. Coupon expiry